wesleytian/blog/content/2019/whitney.md

 title="From left to right: Nori, Doug, me, and Newton" class="center_norm_rounded"/>
 <center> *11:09 a.m. – Mile 11: Mount Whitney summit (14,505 ft / 4,421 m)* </center>

 At last, we made it!
 To celebrate, Doug and I had some refreshing Tangerine Express IPA.
-In hindsight, consuming alcohol at the summit might not have been the smartest idea as it slows down acclimatization and dehydrates you, but YOLO.
+In hindsight, consuming alcohol at the summit might not have been the smartest idea as it slows down the acclimatization process and dehydrates you, but YOLO.
 We hung out for some lunch, drinks, and pictures before quickly descending to ease the symptoms of altitude sickness.
-Thankfully, we found a few sources of water that we could filter on the way down that prevented us from dangerous dehydration.
+Thankfully, we found a few sources of water that we could filter on the way down that prevented us from serious dehydration.

 <img src="/whitney/beer.jpg" alt="Having a drink at the summit"
 title="" class="center_norm_rounded"/>
 <center> *Enjoying a well-deserved drink* </center>

 The summit was only halfway.
 Descending wasn't easy until some hikers told us about the best burger ever at the Whitney Portal Store.
 Picturing fat juicy burgers in our heads, we immediately began running down the mountain to make it to the store before it closed.
-Doug injured his knee on the descent so Netwon stayed with him while Nori an I ran down the remaining 5 miles of the mountain trail to order burgers for us all.
+Doug injured his knee on the descent so Netwon stayed with him while Nori and I ran down the remaining 5 miles of the mountain trail to order burgers for us all.
 We made it down in record time.
 What better motivation than food?

 <img src="/whitney/burger.jpg" alt="Having a drink at the summit"
 title="" class="center_norm_rounded"/>